colinBranca/computer-graphics/readme.txt

 To compute the position of the Moon and of Earth we used the same techniques used in the first exercise: polar coordinates, ellipse equation (and therefore circle equations).

 ### Exercice Bonus: Arkanoid
+Controls: **left/right** arrow to move the bar, **space** to throw the ball.

+Simple, mono-chromatic quads were used: the code is taken from the Solar System exercise and simplified by deleting unnecessary elements (the textures and code taking care of them).
-Quads were with different scale factors to generate the walls, the bar and the ball.
+Different scale factors were used to generate the walls, the bar and the ball.

 The norm of the velocity is constant.
 The velocity vector after a collision is computed using the following formula:
 > v2 = v1 - 2 * dot(v1, n) n